verto-it/RunCmd/README.md

+This Tool originated under OpnForge and was moved to Verto-It [https://www.verto-it.com](https://www.verto-it.com)

 # RunCmd

 RunCmd is a simple standalone command-line tool designed to execute scripts or commands in a seamless manner.
 It is intended for use with Microsoft Intune, providing an efficient solution for deploying scripts from the cloud that run multiple times rather than just for remediation purposes.